2008 Summer Olympics

 An unprecedented 87 countries won at least one medal during the 2008 Games.
-Host nation China won the most gold medals (48), and became the seventh different team to top an overall Summer Olympics medal tally, winning a total of 100 medals overall.
+Host nation China won the most gold medals (48), and became the seventh different team to top the Summer Olympics medal standings, winning a total of 100 medals overall.
 The United States placed second in the gold medal tally but won the highest number of medals overall (112).
-The third place in the gold medal tally was achieved by Russia.
+The third place in the gold and overall medal tally was achieved by Russia.

 This Olympic Games marked the return of the Summer Olympic Games to Asia after the 1988 Olympics in South Korea.
-It was the first Olympics for Serbia as a separate state since 1912 and the first ever for Montenegro, having separated from Serbia in 2006.
+It was the first Olympics for Serbia as a separate state since 1912 and the first for Montenegro, having separated from Serbia in 2006.
 It was also the first Olympics for Nepal as a republic, the Marshall Islands and Tuvalu.
-Mongolia and Panama each won their first ever Olympic gold medal.
-In addition, Afghanistan, Mauritius, Serbia, Sudan, Tajikistan and Togo won their first ever Olympic medals at these Games.
+Mongolia and Panama each won their first Olympic gold medal.
+In addition, Afghanistan, Mauritius, Serbia, Sudan, Tajikistan and Togo won their first Olympic medals at these Games.
 North Korea, having symbolically marched with South Korea as one team at the opening ceremonies of the preceding three Games that it entered (2000 in Sydney, 2004 in Athens, and 2006 in Turin), paraded separately this time.